OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

-The previous pendulum model has a simple Hamiltonian structure, so it is plausible that with some engineering one can obtain a special structured model that works well for such a system.
-Now, we consider a system that does not have such a simple structure, the well-known Lorenz system~\cite{lorenz_deterministic_1963}:
+The previous oscillator models have simple Hamiltonian structures, so it is plausible that with some engineering one can obtain a special structured model that works well for such systems.
+In this section, we consider a target nonlinear dynamical system that may not have such a simple structure.
+Yet, we will show that owing to the flexibility of the generalized Onsager principle, OnsagerNet still performs well.
+Concretely, we consider the well-known Lorenz system~\citep{lorenz_deterministic_1963}:

-{In fact, the Lorenz ODEs are motivated by a heuristic reduction of the complex RBC equations.
-We introduce the latter in the main application later, together with the physical meanings of the parameters $\sigma, r, b$.}